Home => First impressions of the Lenovo Thinkpad C13 Chromebook

 The actual keys themselves are great.
 My big gripe is with three mouse buttons found at the top of metal plate ("trackpad") on a Thinkpad keyboard.
 The left and right buttons are the usual mouse click buttons, the middle one is for scrolling.

-The two pictures on this page show that the middle button has small bumps across it which should make it very easy for your thumb to find based on touch.
+And it gets worse.
+The two pictures on this page show that the middle button has small bumps across it which should make it easy for your thumb to find based on touch.
 This works great on Windows Thinkpads, but the bumps on the Thinkpad Chromebook are a scam.
 Sure, they exist, but like the buttons, they are raised only a few molecules making them all but impossible to feel for.

 Yet another thing I did not like was the somewhat sharp edge to the left/right mouse buttons.
 There are no sharp edges on a Windows Thinkpad keyboard.